Meet the Fowl

 The Roo we have is a Turken (pictured above) and so far the Turken hens are laying XL.
 We don't keep aggressive animals here, this rooster has been a perfect gentleman around everyone.
 It's actually the only reason he's still here.
 He was an oops, not a pullet.
 I originally did not want a rooster and had ordered all pullets.
 We have in the mix of hens Turken, Mystic Onyx, Jersey Giant, Amberlink, ISA Brown, Lavender Orpington, and a Welsummer.

 We have eggs in the incubator that all weighed in at 68g and up with most over 70g.
 There were even a couple 78g ones that did not look to be doubles.
-The chicks might end up naked necked with 50% chance of getting some form of a naked neck if the Roo is heterozygous, or 100% of them with some form of naked neck if he's homozygous.
+The roo is confirmed as much as can be without DNA testing to be homozygous for the naked neck gene.
+Every single egg (hatched alive or not) was a naked neck chick.
 If all goes as planned, all of our chickens will be producing XL or Jumbo size and we plan to be offering the eggs for sale as well as these hybrid Turken mix chicks, all hatched from XL and Jumbo sized eggs.
 The lack of feathers makes them very heat resistant and they do well with the heat here.
 They kind of give me weird dinosaur vibes and are just funny to watch.
 The Turkens are pretty large and considered dual purpose for eggs and meat.
 Most of the hens are dual purpose as well.

 I will be posting hens that didn't make the cut on the sale page.
 All but one are 1 year old, and the one is 2 years old.
 All are laying and healthy.
 I'm only bumping them because of egg size.